patriciapopam/veridion-assig/README.md

 All name duplicates have been dropped for simplicity.
 An inner join on the facebook and google datasets provides a dataset of 34216 companies, which indicates that around half of the companies on the facebook list have a corespondent on the google one.
 With suffix-removal and pattern-matching, this number is expected to increase significantly.

+Analysing the data for this merged dataset, we have the following results: 55% of the companies in the fb-google merged set have a phone number match, while domain name matched in 98% of the cases, making it the second-most reliable piece of information after the company name.
+Country name had a match of 60%, while country code had a 78% match, indicating that further data clean-up is needed in the country name field.
+The large discrepancies in matching might also be determined by missing data.

 An inner join on all three dataset provies a list of 3368 companies, representing less than 5% of the companies on the list.

-4439857
-6853
+Between all three datasets, country code match was 38%, phone number match was 51%, and domain name was once again the most reliable, at 99.1%.

+## Conclusions

+The .csv aggregating all data only contains 807 companies, and this result could be greatly improved by employing more data clean-up, better pattern matching and treating duplicate cases instead of dropping them.

 ## References: